 The Board Chair is the person to ask the potential co-chairs to commit and once they do it’s time to get everyone in a room to start building a larger list of names for the committee.
 Typically co-chairs model their commitment to making the event successful by being the first to pledge at a sponsorship level.

 Consider the committee composition.
 If the event is a gala, you’ll want a large committee of people who represent your donor demographic.
 If the event is targeted at the business community then make sure you have different industries represented on the committee.

 What should the committee be tasked with?
 This leads us to the second step: Set expectations.
 With the co-chairs, establish what the committee needs to decide–do they have final approval on the event theme, location, and invitation design?
 Will they monitor the expenses?
 Will they be expected to buy a table?
 Help set up the tablescapes, flowers, and auction the day of?

-If you need help tracking the workflow, we have a solution with UncommonGood’s calendar for deadlines, notifications for reminders, and to-do lists that can be segmented for subcommittees (think decor, silent auction, ads).
-We also have an easy way for you to set up a fundraiser, sell sponsorships, and tickets and generate reports on the platform.
+If you need help tracking the workflow, we have a solution with UncommonGood’s nonprofit calendar for deadlines, notifications for reminders, and to-do lists that can be segmented for subcommittees (think decor, silent auction, ads).
+We also have an easy way for you to set up a peer to peer fundraiser, sell sponsorships, and tickets and generate reports on the platform.

 The last tip is to consider how your staff can partner with the committee.
 Some describe this as ‘managing up.’
 At UncommonGood, we prefer to think of relationships as collaborative so we put a slightly different spin on this part and suggest that you think of your staff and volunteer committee as partners.